xcsp3team/PyCSP3-models/academic/ClockTriplet/README.md

 due to the number of permutations.

 ## Data
-  two integers r and n
+  Two integers r and n

 ## Model
   The model here is given in a general form.